Dominique Gaspard: Education

 In 1904, Gaspard was encouraged to enter the Saint-Hyacinthe Seminary near Montreal, Quebec.
 The seminary had begun accepting Black students in the 1860s, and Gaspard applied with a letter of recommendation from Charles Uncles, a previous graduate.

 Gaspard entered the seminary in 1905 and quickly impressed the fathers and priests.
 In 1910, Gaspard wrote an essay discussing the lives and histories of previous Black students entitled "Le Séminaire et ses élèves noirs".
 This essay is one of the earliest accounts discussing the treatment and education of Black men in Catholic schools in Quebec.

 Upon completion of his studies at the seminary in 1911, Gaspard wished to enter into the order of Dominican priests but was turned down due to his skin colour.
 He instead applied to the Montreal branch of Université Laval (which later became Université de Montréal) to study medicine.
 He started the program in 1912.

 War service

-Gaspard's studies were interrupted by the outbreak of World War I when Gaspard worked as a medical volunteer with the Canadian Expeditionary Force at a field hospital in France near Paris.
+Gaspard's studies were interrupted by the outbreak of First World War when Gaspard worked as a medical volunteer with the Canadian Expeditionary Force at a field hospital in France near Paris.
 He received La Médaille des épidémies du ministère de la Guerre (“epidemic medal”) from the French minister of war.
 He returned to Montreal in 1917 and completed his medical degree a year later.
 He set up a practice in Old Montreal and was a founding member of the NCC.